 “We adopted a puppy from the Humane Society.”
 [No you didn’t; you bought a dog that you likely will return the first time it pees on your carpet or snaps at your toddler.
 That’s very different than adoption.]

 “What do you know about his real parents?”
-[First of all it’s none of your business and secondly we are his real parents.]
+[First of all, it’s none of your business; secondly, we are his real parents.]